 Skip to content Skip to footer

+Whether you’re outfitting a workshop on your Hill Country ranch, growing your Austin small business or just trying to clean out the garage, organizing your shipping container should be a priority.
 Want to learn how to organize your shipping container with some smart shelving options?
 Shipping containers are strong and versatile and are often used for much more than simply storage.
 Need somewhere to work?
 Storage?
 How about both?
 We’ve put together 6 shelving ideas to keep you organized and help you maximize the space in your container.
-Looking for a simple DIY project or professional shipping container modification?
-We’ll walk you through your options and help you discover the ideal storage solution.
+Searching for an easy DIY storage project or commercial shipping container customization?
+We’ll guide you through the process and help you find the perfect storage solution.

 Organization, easy access to stored items, maximizing space – these are just some of the benefits of installing suitable shelving in your shipping container.
-Installing shelves will help you keep things tidy and find what you need without having to dig through boxes or badly stacked items.
-Damage from incorrect stacking can be avoided by maximizing your container’s space and installing smart shelving.
+Adding shelving will keep you organized and allow you to access items without having to search through boxes or improperly stacked goods.
+Prevent damage caused by improper stacking by utilizing your container’s space and adding functional shelving.
 Upgrade your plain Jane shipping container with some handy storage and keep it clean and organized.

 6 Types Of Storage Shelving For Shipping Containers